Panel Discussion: “Slavery, Amherst College, and Black Lives in the Connecticut River Valley”

 One goal of the Racial History project is to attempt to recover more details about the lives of Pompey, Rose, and Goffy.
 Were they freed after the Revolution or at Rev. Parson’s death in 1781?
 Did they remain in the area?
 Such research will be challenging, but is not impossible.
 We are in touch with the research team working on the Reparations for Amherst project and we have much to learn and share together about the history of slavery and the Black community in and around Amherst.
 See: Slavery and Amherst.

-As we continue to focus on the land — the town of Amherst and the Connecticut Valley more widely — the last 200 years have seen many migrations into this region from all corners of the globe.
-The Our Plural History project by Springfield Technical Community College includes information on everything from the Irish arriving in the wake of the potato famine in the 1840s to the growth of the Puerto Rican and Hmong communities in more recent years.
+As we continue to focus on the land — the town of Amherst and the Connecticut Valley more widely — the last 200 years have seen many migrations into this region from all corners of the globe, ranging from the Irish arriving in the wake of the potato famine in the 1840s to the growth of the Puerto Rican and Hmong communities in more recent years.